AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 AccountItem.RealizedProfitLoss

 ### Return Value
-a double value for the account item

-for historical bars, a zero (0) is returned
+A double value for the account item for historical bars, a zero (0) is returned

 ### Example
 ```cs